Pherakki/Blender-Tools-for-DSCS/README.md

 # Blender Tools for Digimon Story: Cyber Sleuth
 This repository provides a work-in-progress addon for Blender 2.8 that can (to some degree) import model files from the PC version of Digimon Story: Cyber Sleuth.
 It provides a new option in File > Import named "DSCS Model", which should be pointed towards 'name' files in the game data.
-Export functionality is planned for the future, once the file format is sufficiently understood.
+Experimental export functionality is in-progress.

 ## Preparation
 1. Unpack the game files with [DSCSTools](https://github.com/SydMontague/DSCSTools), following the instructions in the readme.